Geese - introduction

 What are geese?

 Geese are large waterfowl, domesticated around 4,000 years ago.
-They are kept for eggs, meat and down, and also as guard animals.
-Most of the domestic geese we keep in Europe are descended from the greylag goose (Anser anser), found throughout Europe, Asia and North Africa.
+They’re kept for eggs, meat and down, and also as guard animals.
+Most of the domestic geese in Europe are descended from the greylag goose (Anser anser), found throughout Europe, Asia and North Africa.
 The exceptions to this are the African and the Chinese goose, both descended from the swan goose of Mongolia and China.

-Geese are gregarious birds naturally living in large flocks.
-They are intelligent and form strong bonds with their flockmates.
+Geese are gregarious birds, naturally living in large flocks.
+They’re intelligent and form strong bonds with their flockmates.
 For this reason geese sometimes have a reputation for being aggressive.
-Ganders (male geese), in particular, can be very protective of their flockmates, especially when females are incubating eggs or when young goslings are present.
+Ganders (male geese), in particular, can be very protective of their flockmates, especially when females are incubating eggs or when young goslings are around.
 Geese are herbivorous and their natural diet consists mainly of grasses.

 What are the benefits of keeping geese?

-Geese are not difficult to keep and if you have the space to provide them with plenty of grazing they will need very little supplemental feeding.
-A goose can lay 50 beautiful 150g eggs per year, provide meat for the table plus lawn mowing and guard animal services.
-Geese are longer lived than other poultry, living for around 25 years.
+Geese are not difficult to keep and if you have the space to provide them with plenty of grazing they’ll need very little supplemental feeding.
+A goose can lay 50 beautiful 150g eggs per year, give you meat for the table, plus you can use their down, and they provide lawn mowing and guard animal services.
+Geese are longer-lived than other poultry, living for around 25 years.

-Goose eggs can be used in same way you would use a hen’s egg.
-They are 2 to 3 times larger; when baking use one goose egg in place of two large hen eggs.
-Goose eggs have a proportionally larger yolk than hen eggs and have a stronger flavour, which for some people may take some getting used to.
+Goose eggs can be used in the same way that you’d use hens’ eggs.
+They’re 2-3 times larger though, so when baking use one goose egg in place of two large chicken’s eggs.
+Goose eggs have a proportionally larger yolk than hens’ eggs and have a stronger flavour, which for some people may take some getting used to.
 They also contain more protein, fat, calories, vitamins and minerals per gram than chickens’ eggs.

-Geese will not scratch up your garden like chickens, or turn it into a muddy mess like ducks.
-Their droppings do not smell and will wash away in the rain.
+Geese won’t scratch up your garden like chickens, or turn it into a muddy mess like ducks.
+Their droppings don’t smell and will wash away in the rain.
 Geese are hardy, suffer from few health problems and are well suited to the British climate.
-They are particularly suitable for keeping in orchards.
-They will keep the undergrowth down and clear windfalls; turning all those weeds into protein.
+They’re particularly suitable for keeping in orchards.
+They’ll keep the undergrowth down and clear windfalls, turning all those weeds into protein.
 Young trees do need protection against them, however.

 What can I do?